pitch-storyletters-after-the-hurricane-came-1.jpg

 No. 4

-In September of 1988, us kids were excited and nervous about Hurricane Gilbert coming and listening intently to the news on the radio, which gave us the low-down on what time the wind and rain would be hitting our island, Jamaica.
+In September of 1988, us kids were excited and nervous about Hurricane Gilbert coming and listened intently to the news on the radio, which gave us the low-down on what time the wind and rain would be hitting our island, Jamaica.

 Our dad, who had lived through hurricanes before, went around the place boarding up our windows and doors and moving our chickens under the house, locking them in.
 He had already stripped his field of all the produce, saving his favourite yams to replant later.